postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 1. In the __Authorization__ tab for a request, select __AWS Signature__ from the __Type__ dropdown list.

-1. Select the location where Postman will append your AWS auth details using the __Add authorization data to__ drop-down, choosing the request headers or URL.
+1. Select the location where Postman will append your AWS auth details using the __Add authorization data to__ dropdown list, choosing the request headers or URL.

     * If you select __Request Headers__, Postman will add `Authorization` and `X-Amz-` prefixed fields in the __Headers__ tab.
     * If you select __Request URL__, Postman will add the auth details in __Params__ with keys prefixed `X-Amz-`.